Russian (original) text

 "How did you use this NKVD laboratory in your espionage and conspiratorial activities?" asked Rodos, glancing at Kobulov who was sitting beside him.

 "ANSWER: I knew that such a laboratory existed and that Iagoda made use of it in his conspiratorial activities.
-But when I came to the NKVD Frinovsky explained to me that we could not do without the activities of this laboratory, and that it was necessary for our intelligence activities in the Foreign Division abroad.
+But when I came to the NKVD Frinovskii explained to me that we could not do without the activities of this laboratory, and that it was necessary for our intelligence activities in the Foreign Division abroad.
 But I did not know anything about what they were doing.
-I did not even hear about all these experiments about which Zhukovsky spoke, probably Frinovsky allowed himi all this.
-True, once – I don’t remember when – Frinovsky told me that Alekhin had in the laboratory some substance which, if a person ingested it, would cause death like that from a heart attack.
+I did not even hear about all these experiments about which Zhukovskii spoke, probably Frinovskii allowed him all this.
+True, once – I don’t remember when – Frinovskii told me that Alekhin had in the laboratory some substance which, if a person ingested it, would cause death like that from a heart attack.
 Such a substance is essential when it’s necessary to eliminate enemies abroad.
 But it had to be tested to see whether it would leave traces on the organism that could be discovered by experts upon autopsy.
-Frinovsky said that they had a doctor who for this purpose needed to carry out research on the corps of a person who had died from this substance.
+Frinovskii said that they had a doctor who for this purpose needed to carry out research on the corps of a person who had died from this substance.
 The doctor needed to carry out experiments on three or four persons.
 What’s the difference how they die, poison is even easier than a bullet in the back of the head.
 Therefore I agreed, but I never heard anything more about this laboratory and about what they were doing there.

 ANSWER: I have no idea about these poisons, I have never seen them.